Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 How to administer Levomepromazine (Methoprazine)?

-• You can administer lower doses during the day, and greater doses at night for intermittent dosing if you experience pronounced sedation.
+• If you experience significant sedation, consider administering lower doses during the day and higher doses at night for intermittent dosing.

 Mechanism of action of Levomepromazine (Methoprazine):